syncfusion-content/xamarin-docs/Xamarin/SfSchedule/localization.md

 # Localization

 Schedule control is available with complete localization support.
-Localization can be specified by setting the `Locale` property of SfSchedule.
+Localization can be specified by setting the [Locale](https://help.syncfusion.com/cr/cref_files/xamarin/sfschedule/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.SfSchedule~Locale.html) property of SfSchedule.
 In the format of `Language code`.

 ## Change default control language

-Based on the locale specified the strings in the control such as Date, time, days are localized accordingly.
+Based on the `Locale` specified the strings in the control such as Date, time, days are localized accordingly.

 By default, schedule control is available with en locale, which is English.